bnnm/frontend/ripping-guidelines.md

 #### CD-DA sets should keep original track number
 If you name them `01-Title.flac`, `02-Boss.flac` and so on it's hard to know if the game really has .FLAC named like that, or it's reordered CD-DA audio.

 Instead name them in track order, like `Track02.flac` or `Track02 - Title.flac`, `Track03.flac` and so on, so the origin is clearer.
+You can use a `.m3u` to reorder if needed.

 #### Don't mix games from different platforms
 Some games have different formats per platform (PC vs PS2 vs GameCube).